October 9, 2025

 If you are living with pain, you may already know that physical therapy can make a huge difference.
 But many people have the same question before starting treatment: does my insurance cover it?

 Whether you are insured through UnitedHealthcare, Aetna, Cigna, or Blue Cross Blue Shield, or covered by an employer or union plan, it can be hard to know exactly what is included.
 Understanding your benefits is the first step to getting the care you need and avoiding unexpected bills.
-In addition, physical therapy is not just limited to in-person clinic visits anymore.
-Digital physical therapy options, like Sword Thrive, allows you to work one-on-one with a licensed Doctor of Physical Therapy from home, guided by smart technology that helps you recover faster and more comfortably.

 This guide explains how major insurers handle PT coverage, what to expect if you are considering digital physical therapy, and how to find out if your plan or a family member’s plan already includes coverage.